Is a digital detox ahead? - Why 2028 could be the year of a massive digital retreat

 At a conference for digital leaders in Frankfurt in May 2025, one of the most discussed topics was the possibility of a major digital detox trend emerging by 2028.
 Interestingly, this trend may be driven not just by individuals, but by companies deliberately reducing their reliance on digital operations.

 I know, these sayings might sound very counterproductive coming from us.
 We’re a web development agency, fully committed to creating digital products and services.
-It could seem counterintuitive to question the digital world we operate in.
-But I’m not suggesting the internet is shutting down.
-Instead, I see signs pointing toward a new, more sustainable philosophy where digital would serve users in a more sustainable way, instead of bloated, algorithmic driven content being pushed.
+I’m not suggesting we should leave the digital world behind us, but instead, as the responsible thing to do, is to focus more on sustainable web development strategies where digital would serve users in a more sustainable way, and not making us overwhelmed.

 Why will there be a digital detox trend?